nataliecardot/dad-jokes/README.md

 Dad Jokes
 ======

-A simple app for retrieving dad jokes, allowing the user to search or get a random joke.
+A simple app for retrieving dad jokes, allowing the user to search for jokes or get a random one.

 ### Get Started